 - Will stay in business for the foreseeable future to allow scope for future development and ongoing product support.

 Ultimately, before investing in an ITSM solution, it’s wise to consider whether the VENDOR, as well as the product, will be a worthwhile investment of your time and money.

 2. Strong implementation capabilities

-Implementation can make or break an ITSM tool (and thus the service desk in turn).
+Implementation can make or break ITSM software (and thus the service desk in turn).

-Key to success is a strong implementation team, not only setting up the ITSM tool to reflect the business’s requirements for ITSM processes, but also providing ITSM integrations into the business and other IT tools.
+Key to success is a strong implementation team, not only setting up the ITSM software to reflect the business’s requirements for ITSM processes, but also providing ITSM integrations into the business and other IT tools.
 It’s rare for companies to “go it alone” with ITSM tools these days, so assess the implementation capabilities of, and successes for, either the ITSM tool vendor or their partners.

 Ultimately, enticing features in an ITSM product will mean little without the implementation know-how to make them work for your organization.

 3. ITSM software ease of use

 ITSM software that’s “easy to use” empowers staff to utilize it effectively.
 This minimizes the training time needed for users of the tool and lessens staff frustration, and reticence to change ITSM software, during this time due to a swift and productive learning process.
 Key to this is how easily the software can be embedded into existing operational processes – a tool that’s easy to embed quickens staff uptake (of the ITSM tool) as they adapt to new ways of working in tandem with the new software.

 But the real killer is in day-to-day operations.
-ITSM tools that are difficult to use, and incorporate within existing processes, decrease staff morale and slow down productivity as users are bogged down in fighting with the tool rather than being enabled and empowered by it.
+ITSM software that is difficult to use, and incorporate within existing processes, decrease staff morale and slow down productivity as users are bogged down in fighting with the tool rather than being enabled and empowered by it.
 Ultimately, inefficiency costs, maybe even more than the tool did.

 This is a less straight-forward feature.
 The level of flexibility should suit a business’s requirements, as flexibility in tooling can be a blessing or a curse.